 Light, Water, & Soil

-Alocasia frydeks require several hours of bright, indirect light to keep them happy.
+These Alocasias require several hours of bright, indirect light to keep them happy.
 I have my Alocasia frydek sitting directly in front of an east-facing window and it is thriving.
 Avoid harsh, direct sunlight at all costs as a frydek’s velvety leaves are easily susceptible to sunburn.

-Alocasias have thick stems and petioles which helps them to store water, however they are not drought tolerant.
-The soil should stay evenly moist at all times, but never waterlogged.
+Alocasias have thick stems and petioles which helps them to store water.
+However, they are not drought tolerant.
+The soil should stay evenly moist at all times but never waterlogged.
 Just as a frydek can’t tolerate drought, they also cannot tolerate being waterlogged or sitting in water for extended periods of time.

 There are a couple of things you can do to make watering your Alocasia frydek a little bit easier.
 First, ensure that it is planted in a pot or container with drainage holes to allow any excess water to flow freely from the pot.
 Second, ensure that you have planted your Alocasia frydek in a soil mixture that is porous and well-draining.